 Alternative Fuel Vehicles

 GSA offers a great selection of alternative fuel vehicles for purchase or lease, with more than 800 models available and operating on a variety of fueling systems.
+GSA has been providing quality Alternative Fuel Vehicles (AFVs) to the federal community since 1991.
+Please refer to AFV guides and helpful links for additional information.

 E85 (Ethanol) capable vehicles are able to operate on a blended fuel mixture of 85 percent ethanol and 15 percent gasoline.
 E85 is an alternative fuel per EPAct 2005.
 A Flexible Fuel Vehicle (FFV) operates on any combination of E85 and gasoline.

-Natural Gas is a clean burning fossil fuel stored in a gaseous state as Compressed Natural Gas (CNG) or in a liquid state as Liquefied Natural Gas (LNG).
+Natural Gas is a clean burning fossil fuel stored in a gaseous state as Compressed Natural Gas (CNG), or in a liquid state as Liquefied Natural Gas (LNG).
 Natural gas-capable vehicles are available as either dedicated natural gas or bi-fuel natural gas and gasoline.

 LPG (Liquefied Petroleum Gas), often referred to as propane, is a clean burning fossil fuel that produces fewer toxic and smog-forming air pollutants than gasoline.